Apothecary

 What it costs

-To work out the cost for a Consumable you begin by choosing whether you are making a Consumable or Weapon Oil.
+To work out the cost for a Consumable you begin by choosing a Base item: Consumable or Weapon Oil.
 These are aligned to different elements (Water for Consumable and Fire for Weapon Oil).
+The Base item does not add to the cost.
+All it determines is the initial alignment.
 Next you choose the effects.
 Each effect has an alignment of its own (Fire, Earth, Air, Water and Spirit) and a cost in Flicker.
 E.G Shatter: 3(E) This tells you that to create a consumable with the Shatter effect you will need 3 Fire Flicker.

-Jess Bobbins decided to make a Weapon Oil that give the causes Stun when they hit an opponnent.
-The first step is working out the Flicker needed
+A Weapon Oil that causes Rend when they hit an opponent.
+The first step is working out the Flicker needed:

 Alignment of Weapon oil – Fire

-Alignment and cost of the Stun call – 3(F) 3 Fire Flicker
+Alignment and cost of the Rend call – 4 Fire Flicker

 Reagent